OpenBazaar/official_site/_posts/blog/2018-10-24/2018-10-24-Escrow-Smart-Contract-Specification-in-OpenBazaar.markdown

 While the transaction is in the `FUNDED` state, the escrowed funds can be released only if:

-1. Two of the three participants (buyer, seller, and moderator) agree on how the escrowed funds are to be distributed, or
+1. Two of the three participants (buyer, seller, and moderator) agree on how the escrowed funds are to be distributed.
 2. An amount of time (`timeoutHourse`) has passed since the last time the buyer added funds to escrow.

 The reasoning behind (2) is that it is very common for buyers to not release funds after they’ve received their goods (this is due more to buyer laziness than malice).
 In that event, we want to make it easy for the seller to claim the escrowed funds without having to coordinate with a moderator.